GeorgeLeithead/AzureWebAppSSLManager/README.md

 ## Application Properties Configuration File

-Currently AzureWebAppSSLManager retrieves the list of certificates to generate and install from a json file stored in a blob storage accout.
+Currently AzureWebAppSSLManager retrieves the list of certificates to generate and install from a json file stored in a blob storage account.

 An example of the file structure can be found in the *[appproperties.json](../master/SampleJsonConfig/appproperties.json)* example file.